menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

          :width: 65%
    |

-    * In the case of AuthServe, you can select from a list of available agents that were registered in the installation process.
+    * In the case of **AuthServe**, you can select from a list of available agents that were registered in the installation process.

     .. image:: ../../images/add-authserve.png
          :width: 65%

-    * To register a new agent, click the :guilabel:`New Agent` tab.
+    * For AuthServe you can also register a new agent on the :guilabel:`New Agent` tab.
 Enter a hostname for the agent and, optionally, the IP address.
 If the hostname is not resolvable, an IP address is needed here.

 6. Add service:
   * Cloud services: Each service type has its set of credentials in addition to the optional service name.